How to Go Live in Discord

 - Click ‘Go Live’.

-When the stream starts, all the streaming settings will appear on the Overlay tool.
+All the streaming settings will appear on the Overlay tool when the stream starts.
 You can use it to check who’s spectating, manage settings, invite other users, and end the streaming session.

 To check if someone’s watching, look for the little eyeball icon next to the user’s status bar.